1. How did the escalation begin?

 Iran has said that it won’t sit idly by as its economy is punished by the U.S. It’s confirmed that it has surpassed agreed caps on its stockpiles of enriched uranium and exceeded the allowable level of purity.
-In addition, the U.S. blames Iran for a spate of vessel attacks in the Persian Gulf, an accusation Iran denies.
+U.S. and Saudi officials have asserted that Iran was behind Sept.
+14 attacks on two Saudi crude oil production plants that created the single biggest disruption in supply on record.
+Iran denies it.
+The attacks were claimed by Yemen’s Iran-backed Houthi rebels, who are battling the government of President Abdurabuh Mansur Hadi, which is backed by the Saudis.
+In addition, the U.S. blames Iran for a spate of vessel attacks in the Persian Gulf, which Iran also denies.
 Iran seized a British oil tanker in July after a ship loaded with Iranian crude was impounded off Gibraltar on suspicion it was carrying oil to Syria in violation of European Union sanctions.
 The second ship was released in mid-August, prompting the U.S. to threaten sanctions against any party doing business with it.

 4. How does the U.S. stop others from trading with Iran?

 As with other sanctions campaigns, U.S. leverage rests with the central role American banks -- and the U.S. dollar -- play in the global economy.
 Any country, company or bank that violates the terms of the U.S. sanctions could see its U.S.-based assets blocked or lose the ability to move money to or through accounts held in the U.S. In essence, the Trump administration has bet that nations, banks and businesses worldwide would rather do business with the U.S. than Iran -- a wager that has proven correct, as major European companies have mostly stayed away.

 5. What have European countries done about that?